Khitan (circumcision): Comparisons with female circumcision

-Traditionally, Islamic scholars found justification for khafḍ in the hadiths.
-A hadith from the Sunan Abu Dawood collection states: "A woman used to perform circumcision in Medina.
-The Prophet said to her: Do not cut severely as that is better for a woman and more desirable for a husband."
-Ibn Hajar al-Asqalani describes this hadith as poor in authenticity, and quotes Ahmad Bayhaqi's opinion that it is "poor, with a broken chain of transmission".
-Yusuf ibn Abd-al-Barr commented: "Those who consider (female) circumcision a sunna, use as evidence this hadith of Abu al-Malih, which is based solely on the evidence of Hajjaj ibn Artaa, who cannot be admitted as an authority when he is the sole transmitter."
 Another hadith used in support is in Sahih Muslim: "The Messenger of Allah said: When anyone sits amidst four parts (of the woman) and the circumcised parts touch each other a bath becomes obligatory."
 Mohammad Salim al-Awa states that, while the hadith is authentic, it is not evidence of support for women circumcision.
 He states that the Arabic for "the two circumcision organs" is a single word used to connote two forms of circumcision.
 While the female form is used to denote both male and female genitalia, it should be considered to refer only to the male circumcised organ.
 A hadith in Sahih Bukhari says: "I heard the Prophet saying.
 "Five practices are characteristics of the Fitra: circumcision, shaving the pubic hair, cutting the moustaches short, clipping the nails, and depilating the hair of the armpits."
 Mohamed Salim Al-Awwa writes that it is unclear whether these requirements were meant for females.

 The various schools of Sunni Islamic jurisprudence have expressed differing views on khafḍ.
 The Hanafi and Hanbali schools of Islamic jurisprudence view khafḍ as makruma (noble) for women, but is not required.
 The Maliki school recommends it, but is not required.
 But in the Shafi'i school, female circumcision is obligatory (wājib).
 Female circumcision is mostly unknown among the Shia Muslims, but male circumcision is required.

 According to UNICEF, over 200 million women in Africa, the Middle East and North Africa, and Southeast Asia have been subjected to the practice and are living with female genital mutilation.
 In 2007, the Al-Azhar Supreme Council of Islamic Research in Cairo declared that female genital mutilation has "no basis in core Islamic law or any of its partial provisions".
 Egypt's religious authorities stressed that their view is against female circumcision.
 Grand Mufti Ali Gomaa said on the privately owned al-Mahwar network: "It's prohibited, prohibited, prohibited."